What Is Stage 1 Mesothelioma?

 - Not smoking: Smoking decreases overall patient health, making it harder — or impossible — to undergo and recover from invasive treatments.
 Smoking may also lead to another cancer diagnosis, decreasing life expectancy.

-- Seeking life-extending treatment: Many mesothelioma victims are diagnosed late in their cancer progression, leaving them unable to undergo radical treatments that may extend their lives by several months or even years.
+- Seeking life-extending treatment: Many mesothelioma victims are diagnosed late in their cancer progression, leaving them unable to undergo aggressive treatments that may extend their lives by several months or even years.
 Patients diagnosed early should take advantage and seek curative treatments while they are able.

 Doctors are studying current and new treatment options daily.
 Emerging cancer treatment options may soon give mesothelioma patients far better survival rates or even a cure.